Small Business CGT Concessions

 • you were 55 years old, or older, and the event happened in connection with your retirement, and

-• if the CGT asset is a share in a company or an interest in a trust, that company or trust must have had a significant individual for periods totalling at least 15 years during the entire time you owned the share or interest, even if it was not the same significant individual during the whole period.
+• if the CGT asset is a share in a company or an interest in a trust, that company or trust must have had a significant individual for periods totaling at least 15 years during the entire time you owned the share or interest, even if it was not the same significant individual during the whole period.

 If you are a company or trust: